zaufi/pytest-matcher/doc/api.rst

 .. py:function:: expect_suffix(*args: str, suffix: str)

-    If output may have system-specific content (e.g., different EOL styles), adding an arbitrary system-specific suffix to the pattern file makes storing different variants in separate files possible.
-Arguments to the marker will be ``%XX``-escaped, dash-concatenated and prefixed with leading ``-`` and then used as the ``{suffix}`` placeholder of the :option:`pm-pattern-file-fmt` option.
+    If output may contain system-specific content (e.g., different EOL styles), you can add an arbitrary system-specific suffix to the pattern file so that different variants are stored in separate files.
+Arguments to the marker are ``%XX``-escaped, dash-concatenated and prefixed with a leading ``-``.
+They are then used as the ``{suffix}`` placeholder of the :option:`pm-pattern-file-fmt` option.

     Usage example: